SoftBank CEO slams Games as Japan races to catch up on vaccinations

 On Sunday, a group of fewer than 20 gathered in Tokyo’s Shinjuku district, calling on the government to cancel the Games, holding placards like “No Olympics”.

-Meanwhile, aspiring Olympians continue to succumb to the virus that has killed more than three million worldwide.
+Meanwhile, more aspiring Olympians saw their dreams dashed due to the virus that has killed more than three million worldwide.

 A team of Australian skateboarders was disqualified from a qualifying event in the United States after three positive COVID-19 tests in their group.